ACEECA1/security-library/README.md

 # SecurityLibrary

-`SecurityLibrary` is a small C++ matrix library.
+`SecurityLibrary` is a C++ project for security-focused implementations.

-Right now, the project is centered around one type: `Matrix`.
-It supports common linear algebra operations (arithmetic, determinant, inverse, LU decomposition, rank) and includes a runnable sample (`test_runner`) that solves a linear system.
+The first implemented feature is the `Matrix` class.
+It provides the math foundation for later security modules and currently includes arithmetic, determinant/inverse logic, LU decomposition, rank, and linear-system solving through the runnable sample (`test_runner`).

 ## What you can do with it